gojek/courier-go/docs/docs/sdk/xds/bootstrap.md

 func (sc *ServerConfig) String() string
 ```

-String returns the string representation of the ServerConfig\.
+String returns the string representation of the ServerConfig.

-This string representation will be used as map keys in federation \(\`map\[ServerConfig\]authority\`\)\, so that the xDS ClientConn and stream will be shared by authorities with different names but the same server config\.
+This string representation will be used as map keys in federation \(\`map\[ServerConfig\]authority\`\), so that the xDS ClientConn and stream will be shared by authorities with different names but the same server config.

-It covers \(almost\) all the fields so the string can represent the config content\.
-It doesn't cover NodeProto because NodeProto isn't used by federation\.
+It covers \(almost\) all the fields so the string can represent the config content.
+It doesn't cover NodeProto because NodeProto isn't used by federation.

 ### func \(\*ServerConfig\) [UnmarshalJSON](<https://github.com/gojek/courier-go/blob/main/xds/bootstrap/bootstrap.go#L135>)